 The 80/20 balance is not fixed.
 80/20 numbers are also examples.
 The ratios could be different: 30% of the resources generate 70% of the success.
 In fact, they don’t have to add up to 100 either.
 5% of the profit could derive from 50% of the customers.
 75% of the revenue stems from 25% of the products.
 And 65% of our achievements are based on 20% of our efforts.

-For instance, there could be a future customer that has a potential of generating big business.
+For instance, there could be a future customer that has the potential of generating big business.
 The 80/20 Principle helps with knowing what is happening NOW and what/where a business should investigate.
 Deeper analysis is required before conclusions are made.
-Here is an information on gold investments.
+Here is information on gold investments.

 For more information, examples, usages, and argumentation of the 80/20 Principle, I highly recommend reading the book, "80/20 Principle," by Richard Koch.
 In the book, he explains why the 80/20 Rule is valuable and how it can be used for business, our personal lives, and personal efficiency.
 You can also read, budgeting in forex, to gain better trading skills.